sailorfe/ephem/README.md

 # chart

-**chart** is a minimal, opinionated horoscope CLI designed with electional astrology and premodern revivalism in mind. `chart now` calculates the chart of the moment relative for your locale, while `chart cast` accepts input for specific dates like nativities and other past and future events.
+**chart** is a minimal, opinionated, and configurable horoscope CLI designed with electional astrology and premodern revivalism in mind. `chart now` calculates the chart of the moment relative for your locale, while `chart cast` accepts input for specific dates like nativities and other past and future events.

 pair with [ascendant](https://codeberg.org/sailorfe/ascendant) for an efficient scriptable clock 🤓